Intervals and factors in the Bruhat order

 In this paper we study those generic intervals in the Bruhat order of the symmetric group that are isomorphic to the principal order ideal of a permutation $w$, and consider when the minimum and maximum elements of those intervals are related by a certain property of their reduced words.
 We show that the property does not hold when $w$ is a decomposable permutation, and that the property always holds when $w$ is the longest permutation.\\

 \emph{Keywords:} permutation, Bruhat order, interval, principal order ideal, reduced word

 The interval structure of the Bruhat order on the symmetric group is not well understood.
 One reason for this is that, sometimes, even those intervals that are isomorphic to principal order ideals are actually making use of the fact that a reduced word for the minimum element in the interval can be formed by deleting an \emph{arbitrary} subword of symbols from a reduced word of the maximum element in the interval.
 The purpose of this paper is to gain a better understanding of that phenomenon.
+More precisely, we explore the principal order ideals $\poi{w}$ with the property that whenever $[x,y]$ is isomorphic to $\poi{w}$, one may obtain a reduced word for $x$ by deleting a consecutive subword from a reduced word for $y$.
+Note that deletion of some subword will always produce a reduced word for $x$, but not necessarily the deletion of a consecutive one.
+The possibility for a consecutive such word is what we highlight in this work, and what we refer to as ``forcing'' a factor, as defined in Definition~\ref{defn:forcing a factor}.
+Structural analyses of intervals and principal order ideals are of particular interest because it follows from \cite{brenti} that the Kazhdan-Lusztig polynomial corresponding to the interval $[x,y]$ depends only on the principal order ideal $\poi{y}$.

-The precise question we are answering is laid out in Section~\ref{section:intro}, along with the relevant objects and examples.
+The precise question we answer here is laid out in Section~\ref{section:intro}, along with the relevant objects and examples.
 Section~\ref{section:definitions} gives additional definitions, and the main results appear in Theorems~\ref{thm:doesn't force} and~\ref{thm:forces}.
 Finally, Section~\ref{section:questions} discusses directions for subsequent work.